-Make sure your name is on the Reading Journal.
+Make sure your name is on each submission of your Reading Journal.

 The requirement for a thoughtful title is suspended for this assignment only.
 The following format is encouraged:

 Richard Cunningham - Reading Journal: Scott Fotheringham's The Rest is Silence